Once upon a time, I used to wonder why farmers markets didn’t open earlier in the year.

 In the meantime, we’re starting to eat like it’s summertime.

 Sweet little grape tomatoes are rather summery, right?
 Tomatoes aren’t quite in season here yet but they will be soon.
 In the meantime, the ones at the grocery store are pretty good (though not the fabulous ones of later in summertime).
 These pretty babies were prime for roasting with a drizzle of olive oil and a sprinkle of salt and pepper, which renders them sweet meaty bits of goodness.

 Now, yes, I am asking you to turn on the oven and roast tomatoes for a half-hour when it’s hot outside.
 But trust me, the results is completely worth the horror of it.
-The tomatoes in this are pretty addictive.
+The tomatoes in this recipe are pretty addictive.

 Once the tomatoes are all roasted and cooled down, you toss them with cooked whole wheat pasta, fresh basil, chickpeas and a quickie homemade red wine vinaigrette.
 Let the flavors all mingle together in the fridge for a bit.
 It does wonders.